ghufr/shopee-coin-miner/README.md

 # Shopee Coin Miner

-Simple node.js script to automate shopee coin mining (🇮🇩)
+Simple `nodejs` script to earn shopee coin automatically (🇮🇩)

 ## ⚠️ Disclaimer

-Using this script violate Shopee Terms of Service, do at your own risk!
+- Using this script violate Shopee Terms of Service, do at your own risk!

+- Only work for Indonesian Shopee (shopee.co.id)

 ## 🛠️ Features